MaanasGantla/CS188-Final-Project/docs/index.md

 |:--------------------:|:--------------------:|
 | (a) Failed trial     | (b) Successful trial |

 Behavior cloning on the 10-D state is **simple**, **fast**, and yields up to 82 % success in minutes on CPU.
-The two-layer MLP converged quickly, whereas:
+The two-layer MLP converged quickly, whereas my other two strategies initally attempted:

-- **Nearest-neighbor** failed to generalize to unseen nut poses.
+- **Nearest-neighbor** failed to generalize to unseen nut poses
-- **DMP+PID** struggled with precise orientation alignment.
+- **DMP+PID** struggled with precise orientation alignment

-However, the neural network can **overfit** (e.g.\ if we increase with something like hidden = 256) and not learn the mapping between poses and actions.
+However, the neural network can **overfit** (e.g. if we increase with something like hidden = 256) and not learn the mapping between poses and actions.
 With only 200 demos, the net **interpolates** well but can’t **extrapolate** to rare poses.
-And since the environment’s sparse reward ($r=1$ only on success) supplies no corrective gradient, **fine-tuning via proximal policy optimization (PPO)** or would be the next steps for this research given more time to conduct such experiments.
+And since the environment’s sparse reward ($r=1$ only on success) supplies no corrective gradient, **fine-tuning via proximal policy optimization or (PPO)** would be the next steps for this research given more time to conduct such experiments.